Danialgharaie/mutant-landscape/README.md

 The adaptive schedule can be tuned with `--pm-start`, `--pm-min`, `--pm-decay` and `--diversity-thresh`.
 These set the initial mutation rate, minimum allowed rate, multiplicative decay factor and diversity threshold that triggers decay.
-Defaults are chosen so that the mutation probability remains fixed when these options are not provided.
+Crossover adapts using the analogous `--cr-start`, `--cr-min` and `--cr-decay` options.
+Defaults keep both rates fixed when the parameters are not provided.

 ## Plotting Results